+It's hard to resist a good deviled egg.
 Creamy, tangy, eggy bites of deliciousness.
 Deviled eggs and I go way back.
-So much, my mom used to tell me to please leave some for everyone else when she made them.
-Who can resist a good deviled egg?
+So much that my mom used to tell me to please leave some for everyone else when she made them.
 Then I got a crazy idea to combine my smoked salmon dip with the deviled egg filing.
-Can’t leave a classic alone, so here’s a new twist: Smoked salmon deviled eggs
+Can’t leave a classic alone, so here’s a new twist: how to make smoked salmon deviled eggs.

-The way that produced perfect eggs?
-The hot water method.
 Bring a pot of water to a boil.
 Add white vinegar and salt.
 Turn heat down to a good simmer.
 You don’t want the eggs to jump around and get cracked.
-Gently lower eggs into the water with a spider or mesh skimmer.
+Gently lower eggs into the water with a large spoon or mesh skimmer.
 The water should cover the eggs by about an inch.
 Cook for 15 minutes uncovered.
-Immediately drain and add to a bowl of ice water.
+Immediately lift eggs out of the pan and into a bowl of ice water (use lots of ice).

-To fill your eggs, either spoon the filling in or use a piping bag with a large star tip (about an #865) or plain tip.
-Piping bags are not only fun to use, but they safely hold the filling until you are ready to fill the eggs.
+To fill your deviled eggs use either a spoon or a piping bag.
+I prefer the piping bag method because it's fast, fun and looks nice.
+I use a piping bag with a large star tip (such as an #865) or plain tip.
+Piping bags also safely hold the filling until you are ready to fill the eggs.
 I keep a box of 18″ disposable piping bags in my kitchen.
 They are handy for many types of fillings, mousses and frosting.

 Smoked Salmon Deviled Eggs